crucial-rushil/chromExtension/README.md

 # House Reviewer 🏠 (Chrome Extension for Realtor.com)
 House Reviewer is a way to rate houses listed for sale on realtor.com.
 People can let others know how a property is and any concerns they have.
-ALl reviews are subject to a content moderation bot.
+All reviews are screened for profanity and inappropiate slurs by a content moderation machine learning model.

 Instructions for how to Run Locally: